18F/azure-sandbox/dsc/README-dsc.md

 - DSC w/ AzureAutomation
 - SCCM: I have no experience with SCCM and will let the folks at partner agency w/ SCCM experience help determine what role it should play.

+### How do Chef and DSC compare?
+Executive Summary

+Chef and DSC both extend an existing language (Ruby, Powershell) to express system state in a declarative manner, and a client (Chef-Client, LocalConfigManager) to idempotently converge a system to that desired state.

+Chef-Client exists in the context of mature framework to write, share, package, test and apply the configuration.
+DSC is much more of a building-block technology that can work in multiple frameworks.
+Some frameworks include:
+- Chef itself, with the `dsc_resource`
+- DSC Push over CIM connections
+- DSC Pull services with either Azure Automation or with a standalone DSC Pull Server
+- DSC Resources within MS Service Center (we have not examined this option yet) Since DSC is _not_ a framework, when I speak of "Using DSC" I mean using a **test and release pipeline of version-controlled system artifacts, written in the DSC language, and using a DSC Pull Server such as Azure Automation.**

+DSC Adoption: Risks & Benefits
+- Risks:
+  - We would need to write or research more tooling ourselves, e.g. test processes and some resources.
+    - The DSC community has not settled on as many standard-practices as Chef has.
+So we would need to sort through what other folks are doing and decide what will work for us.
+    - We are already building community connection to help with process determination
+  - We would have a hard time extending DSC into any future Linux-based servers.
+  - We would see a slower start to automation as our team hones our Powershell skills and learns DSC.
+- Benefits:
+  - We might get significant support from Microsoft since they need more DSC case studies within the Fed space
+  - We win over agency skeptics reluctant to adopt Ruby-based app
+  - We win over agency skeptics reluctant to adopt Linux servers
+  - We can build upon the existing Powershell expertise within the agency
+  - Should we decide to replace DSC Pull, we can re-use DSC resources as components of any future Chef implementation
+    - For example: Suppose we have `Agency_My_App` which comprises DSC resources for `Agency_IIS_DSC` and `Agency_dotNet_DSC` and `Agency_SQLServer_DSC`.
+If the DSC pull model is not working for us, we can build a Chef cookbook `Agency_My_App_cookbook` and re-use the DSC for `Agency_IIS_DSC` and `Agency_SQLServer_DSC`, etc., without having to rewrite all the lower-level code.

+## Pricing

+* Chef OpenSource: Free
+* Chef Automate: $137/node/annum (includes Workflow, Compliance, Visibility)
+* DSC Pull Server: Free
+* DSC Azure Automation: $72/node/annum (no analog to Chef Compliance or Workflow)

+## An analogy

+This is like comparing an Audi A3 turbodiesel to a petrol-powered TukTuk 3wheeler.
+The Audio A3 is clearly better in every respect until you realize you'll be living in a country where only 10% of service stations carry diesel, all of the mechanics know TukTuks intimately, and the speed limit is 30mph everywhere anyhow.

+(And you may think the TukTuk is more fun anyhow....)

 ## Chef or DSC?